Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 ## L04HandsOn Project-Form Builder

+### Requirements

+1. Read the entire lesson, and code along with the guided learning to create the Form Builder App
+2. Save your work frequently.

-For your project in this lesson, you’ll be making a Form Builder app.
+For your project in this lesson, you create a Form Builder app.
 The Form Builder will allow you to dynamically create a number of form fields using a JSON file.

 The final form will be assembled dynamically based on the JSON information and each form field's value will be captured in state.

-You’re essentially building a really simplified version of the popular React form generators such as [Formik](https://formik.org/).
+You essentially build a really simplified version of the popular React form generators such as [Formik](https://formik.org/).

 ![](assets/form-builder-app.png)